-Fortunately, a good, quick writing prompt is one of the best and simplest ways to kick-start creativity and to get the inspiration flowing!
-This all-new list of quick write prompts for middle school students is designed to help kids who are feeling stuck move past their writer’s blocks.
+You see, this all-new list of quick write prompts for students is designed to help kids who are feeling stuck move past their writer’s blocks.

 Quick Writing Prompts